astashov/liftosaur/blog/docs/index.md

 - `weights[day:week:setvariation:set]` - weight of a set
 - `reps[day:week:setvariation:set]` - number of reps for a set.
 - `RPE[day:week:setvariation:set]` - RPE that's required for a set.
-- `timer[day:week:setvariation:set]` - timer that's assigned for a set.
+- `timers[day:week:setvariation:set]` - timer that's assigned for a set.
 - `rm1` - 1 Rep Max of a current exercise.
 - `setVariationIndex` - index of the current set variation
 - `descriptionIndex` - index of the current description